Osekai/osekai/README.md

 On any issues - please contact me!
 (Hubz/Tanza)

-## **Osekai Tools**

-Run `git submodule update --init --recursive` to pull all the tool source code, as they're in separate repositories.

 ## **Windows**

 On Windows, SSL will not function with cURL, and Login will not work.
 To fix, please download [cacert.pem](https://curl.se/docs/caextract.html) and place it in a folder.
 Then in your `php.ini` under `[curl]` add `curl.cainfo = "C:\php\cacert.pem"` and under `[openssl]` add `openssl.cafile = "C:\php\cacert.pem"`.
 Should look like so: